ZEROBASE (ZBT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 ZEROBASE Historical Price

-According to the latest data gathered on ZEROBASE live price page, the current price of ZEROBASE is 0.2002USD.
+According to the latest data gathered on ZEROBASE live price page, the current price of ZEROBASE is 0.1912USD.
 The circulating supply of ZEROBASE(ZBT) is

 In the past 24 hours, ZEROBASE has shown a price movement of